Lawouach/WebSocket-for-Python/README.md

 Since Saphari, Opera and IE do not support the protocol or the RFC's version, ws4py won't work with them.
 See http://caniuse.com/#feat=websockets

+Bear in mind that time is a premium and maintaining obsolete and unsecure protocols is not one of ws4py's goals.
+It's therefore unlikely it will evere support them.

 Examples
 --------